 (In alchemy, the “Prima Materia”, or the starting point of the Great Work, was often described as “filth” or “dung.”).

 14 April 2026: The scroll is now ready to use – glair is applied and dry.
 I have used the white of 11 eggs to make the glair.
-The total length of this scroll is 12.030meters.
+The total length of this scroll is 13.030meters.
+I have been looking at traditional Japanese scrolls and would like to follow some of the customary procedures and design ideas when thinking about how I will display the scroll.

-I now also need to consider how to make the title strips (harifuda) and where to place them on the outside of the scroll.
-I like that this will serve as an external identification label, and when the scroll is properly rolled, the harifuda remains visible on the outside of the cylinder.
+I need to consider how to make the title strips (harifuda) and where to place them on the outside of the scroll.
+This will serve as an external identification label, and when the scroll is properly rolled, the harifuda remains visible on the outside of the cylinder.
 (Currently, I have pencil and red pen marks on the scroll to indicate length and glair batches.)
+I have ordered a red Japanese ink which will arrive soon.
+In the traditional scrolls, the addition of each owner’s seal to the beginning and/or end of a scroll was used to designate ownership, authority, and authenticity of that artwork or document.
+I want to use the Krupp seal on my work.

 I cannot wait to start at the old abandoned station and see if I can take a direct rubbing of the wall.
 The cracks and flakes will create an intricate, map-like texture that mirrors the geography of the Swartland.